Andres088/financial-advisor-demo-app/README.md

 ** Not an actual transfer, just for calculating the recommended transfers.

 ## Installation
-To run this app in local host, simply clone this repository, open a command line interface in the project directory and execute the following commands:
+To run this app in local host, simply clone this repository, open a command line interface in the project directory and execute the following commands in order:
 ### `npm install`
 ### `npm start`